 Social studies.
 Make and sell a calendar of local historic sites and donate the proceeds to your community’s historical society.

-If you’re interested in exploring service”“learning, here’s a look at 10 ways this teaching technique promotes inclusive education and benefits every student in your classroom.
-(These are from Pamela Gent’s Great Ideas: Using Service”“Learning and Differentiated Instruction to Help Your Students Succeed.
-I’ll be back Thursday with a great case story from the book that shows service”“learning in action.)
+If you’re interested in exploring service-learning, here’s a look at 10 ways this teaching technique promotes inclusive education and benefits every student in your classroom.
+(These are from Pamela Gent’s Great Ideas: Using Service-Learning and Differentiated Instruction to Help Your Students Succeed.*)

 - Enhance career education.
 Service-learning can be the perfect vehicle for developing the skills students need to land and keep a job, including social skills, teamwork, common sense, a good work ethic, and critical thinking skills.
 Serving the community will also increase students’ social networks, making it easier to find job opportunities later.

 - Provide inclusive community-based instruction.
 Community-based instruction has been used for many years to teach learners with disabilities academic, social, and life skills.
 But it also segregates students with disabilities from their peers—something the service-learning approach rectifies.
 Because service-learning involves all students, it makes community-based instruction more inclusive and equitable.

 - Teach functional life skills.
 By blending functional activities with academic activities, service-learning can help students with and without disabilities learn critical skills they’ll need for the rest of their lives.
 For example, students holding a clothing drive will practice not only academic skills (writing and designing flyers and newspaper ads) but also life skills like washing, ironing, and folding clothes.